 I believe in having good communication with the team and provide a consistent tone and message to the customers

 Hello!
-I’m Sheila – but people like to call me Shu.
+I’m Sheila, some people like to call me Shu.

-My main stuff I do is illustration and graphic design and my frequent tools would be Adobe Illustrator, InDesign, Photoshop and the trusty combo of a pen and pad of paper.
+My main focus is illustration and graphic design and tools of choice would be the Affinity Suite though I also use Adobe Illustrator, InDesign, Photoshop and the traditional pen and paper.

 I’m a strong believer that user centric design is the central focus for good design, the second priority is that it’s not an eyesore.